turboladen/ror_class/d11/1_deploying.md

 # Deploying (cont.)

 * What about your OS dependencies?
-* You're welcome to do manually, but Configuration Management is en vogue:
+* You're welcome to do manually...
+* but Configuration Management is en vogue:
     * [chef](http://www.opscode.com/chef/)
     * [puppet](https://puppetlabs.com)
     * [ansible](http://www.ansibleworks.com)
 * CM lets you check in code that defines your environment.
+    * Your environment lives with your code.

 !SLIDE bullets